 You can direct all outbound HTTP/S requests to go through proxy servers.
+Initial configuration and changing these variables requires restarting LogStream on the affected nodes if the application is already running when the changes are applied.
 You do so by setting a few environment variables before starting LogStream, as follows:

 Configure the HTTP\PROXY and HTTPS\PROXY environment variables either with your proxy's IP address, or with a DNS name that resolves to that IP address.
 Optionally, follow either convention with a colon and the port number to which you want to send queries.

 HTTP\PROXY examples: